inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/getting-started/installation.md

 $ java -jar inspectit-ocelot-agent-{inspectit-ocelot-version}.jar <PID> [<AGENT_ARGUMENTS>]
 ```

-In the following example, we are attaching the agent the JVM process `1337` and passing some [additional arguments](configuration/configuration-sources.md#java-agent-arguments) to the agent:
+In the following example, we are attaching the agent to the JVM process `1337` and passing some [additional arguments](configuration/configuration-sources.md#java-agent-arguments) to it:
 ```bash
 $ java -jar inspectit-ocelot-agent-{inspectit-ocelot-version}.jar 1337 '{inspectit:{service-name:"my-agent"}}'
 ```